wangxr0526/ChemEnzyRetroPlanner/README.md

-## Notice
+> [!IMPORTANT]
+> **Notice (2025.12.13)**

-The public server is currently under heavy load.
+> The public server is currently under heavy load.
 For large or long-running jobs, please deploy locally and run computations on your own machine.
 --

 # ChemEnzyRetroPlanner